Bad Company Formation

 In the early '80s, the band took time-of during which Rodgers joined another supergroup - "The Firm" along with Jimmy Page.
 Paul Rodgers will later join "Queen" and release one studio album and several live albums.

 In 1995 the four members of the original "Bad Company" met during the funeral of their manager Peter Grant, who was also "Led Zeppelin" manager.
-This meeting was the trigger for the band's reunion, which during the 2000s went on a number of successful tours and releasing live albums and videos.
+This meeting was the trigger for the band's reunion, which during the 2000s went on a number of successful tours and released live albums and videos.

 In honor of the event, we compiled a special playlist of the best songs from the band and of leading lineups of the band members: Click Here.